Ornithologists on my way

 In Skåne, we stayed in this house, named Ebbesjöstugan.
 Here we are gathered in front of it, Helge to the right, otherwise from left Knud Pedersen (in the doorway), Jörn Eskildsen, Finn Lund Henriksen, Karsten Haug, Peter Stougaard, Mogens Glass, and Søren Højager (all except Karsten Haug presented below). – January 3, 1967.
 (Photo copyright © by Kaj Halberg)

-Excursion to Sangstrup Klint, Djursland, March 1967.
+Early spring excursion to Sangstrup Klint, Djursland, March 1967.
 Helge is standing to the right, otherwise from left Jörn Eskildsen, Peter Stougaard, Bent Bakkegaard, and Finn Lund Henriksen (all dealt with elsewhere on this page).
 (Photo copyright © by Kaj Halberg)

 Torbjørn Eriksen, Denmark